 The Gangotri Temple opens between April/May each year for the devotees to perform pilgrimage.
 The sacred shrine closes after the festival of Diwali and the idol of the temple is moved to Mukhba Village that is situated some 20 km downstream from Gangotri.

 For next six winter months, the deity is worshipped in Mukhba Village.
 The dates for opening date of Shri Gangotri Temple is announced by the priests on the auspicious day of Basant Panchmi.
-This year, 2020, Gangotri Temple may open around 07th May.
+This year, 2023, Gangotri Temple shall open on 22 April 2023.

 Due to its altitude and location, Gangotri Dham remains open to the devotees for a brief period of six months.
 The end of April or beginning of the month of May is chosen for the opening of the portals of this sacred Hindu shrine in Uttarakhand as the snow melts and the temperature starts to become bearable.
 The temple closes right after Diwali and its deity is brought to Mukhba Village to be worshipped for next six months of winter.
 Therefore, the best time to visit Gangotri is between April and November with April to mid-June and October to mid-November being ideal most.